Superrehtard/old_diaspora_wiki/Diaspora's-federation-protocol.md

 To construct the url of the salmon endpoint, do the following:
 1. Get the pod location of the remote user, Bob.
 2. Get the guid of the remote user (using the webfinger process described above).
-3. Construct <pod_url>/receive/users/<guid>.
+3. Construct `<pod_url>/receive/users/<guid>`.
 This Bob's salmon endpoint.

 ### Post the message to Bob

 Take your final salmon slap, urlencode it, and POST this data to Bob's salmon endpoint:

     xml=((urlencoded salmon slap))

-If you receive an HTTP 202 Created, or a 200 OK, your salmon slap has been accepted.
+If you receive an HTTP `202 Created`, or a `200 OK`, your salmon slap has been accepted.

-Note that this differs from the standard Salmon protocol, which specifies that you will post only the non-urlencoded salmon slap, without an xml=...
+Note that this differs from the standard Salmon protocol, which specifies that you will post only the non-urlencoded salmon slap, without an `xml=...`

 ## Receiving

 Consider the case in which you are Bob, receiving a salmon slap from Alice.
 In general, you should be able to follow the steps outlined in the "Sending" section, in reverse.
-Verify the slap, as specified in [Section 8 of the Salmon specification](http://salmon-protocol.googlecode.com/svn/trunk/draft-panzer-salmon-00.html#SVR), and return 202 Created if this is a new salmon, or 200 OK if this salmon updates a previous one.
-If the slap fails verification, return 400 Bad Request.
+Verify the slap, as specified in [Section 8 of the Salmon specification](http://salmon-protocol.googlecode.com/svn/trunk/draft-panzer-salmon-00.html#SVR), and return `202 Created` if this is a new salmon, or `200 OK` if this salmon updates a previous one.
+If the slap fails verification, return `400 Bad Request`.

 Note that the slap sent to Bob is signed with Alice's private key.
 However, nothing about the author of a slap is sent in cleartext.
 Therefore, you will have to decrypt and decode the payload message in order to find the information about who the message is from.
 The payload message will contain the diaspora handle of the author.
 Get their public key from their webfinger protocol.
 This is the key that you will use to verify the signature.